zhaparoff/fake-news-generator/README.md

-# russian-news-generator
+# Fake News Generator

-Code that russian media use for news generation
+A code that russian media are using for news generation.